 Problem · US social proof

 The team is proud of the reference list.
-The US buyer reads it and shrugs.
+The US buyer judges it and shrugs.
 The names do not register.
 The geography does not match.
 The case-study format does not fit the way US procurement scores proof.

 Six signals the European references are doing zero work in US deals.